 That night, while the heads of the murdered royal advisers were bobbing atop the southern gatehouse of London Bridge, Mayor William Walworth came to the Richard with good news.
 First, a large part of the Peasant army had already started for home, trusting the King to fulfill his promises.
 And second, the merchants of London had raised a militia of 5,000 armed men, whose loyalty could be trusted.
 In the morning, Saturday 15 June, 1381, Richard sent word he wanted to meet again with Tyler, to seal their agreement.
 But this time, he asked, the meeting be held at at Smithfields, where he felt safer.

 For 800 years Smithfields, north west of the city walls, bordered by the Fleet River and shaded by elm trees, had been the open air livestock market for the city, and occasionally an execution place for rebels like Scotsman William Wallace.
 But being from out of town, Wat Tyler was probably unaware of this last purpose.
-Late that afternoon, Wat Tyler and a few followers crossed the Fleet River, leaving his peasant army on the eastern shore, and rode to meet the King and his 200 supporters..
+Late that afternoon, Wat Tyler and a few followers crossed the Fleet River, leaving his peasant mob on the eastern shore, and rode to meet the King and his 200 supporters..

 Was Tyler drunk?
 Had he gone mad?
 Or did he sense, with the loss of most of his men, how this story was destined to end?
 Richard II asked why the peasants had not all gone home.
 Tyler responded they were waiting for the promised laws to be signed by the King.
 A valet named Ralph Standish then called Tyler a thief.
 At the insult the Kentish villain drew his only weapon, a knife.
 The Mayor drew his sword.
 Tyler slashed out, but the Mayor was wearing armor, as was the King.
 Tyler was not.
 Whereupon Standish ran Tyler through with his sword.

-While the struggled continued the young King spurred his horse across the Fleet River, and addressed the rebels directly, calling them his friends.
+While the struggle continued the young King spurred his horse across the Fleet River, and addressed the rebels directly, calling them his friends.
 He invited them to follow guides to Clerkenwell Green, where they would be fed.
 Trusting their King, and not being able to see what was happening to Wat Tyler, the peasants followed.